stanley-gu/standardsCh/chapter.md

 [3], for simulation control, and XSIM [4] for X-terminal operation.
 JSim source code, binaries (for Windows, Macintosh and Linux) and documentation  are available free for non-commercial use at <http://physiome.org/>.

+MML is a text-based format that is the primary form of model representations in the JSim platform [@raymond03].
+Unlike SBML and CellML which are based on XML, MML uses its own a C-styled language for model declaration.
+MML models are often expressed generally in terms of mathematical equations -- any mixture of ordinary and partial differential equations, implicit equations, integrations, discrete events, and even external programming code, such as Java, C, or MATLAB.
+One feature that sets MML apart from other model languages is its awareness of physical units when run through JSim's MML compiler [@chizeck2009].

 ### CellDesigner